 5. Do not ask other women what chapters they like or dislike.
 The recruitment process only works when each woman makes her own decision based on which houses she feels her values fit best with.

-For all questions regarding Panhellenic Recruitment please e-mail Vice President of Recruitment, Ella Little.
+For all questions regarding Panhellenic Recruitment please e-mail Vice President of Recruitment, Emily.